porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/feedback/spinner/spinner.design.md

 the user from clicking twice on a shopping button in order to not create an extra order.
 A loading animation should always be a user-friendly helper, not a threat.

-* For small size, you should use copytext.
+* For small sizes, you should use copytext.
 * For larger Spinner sizes, you can use any additional size, depending on your needs and the available space.
 * Text must always be placed beneath or on the right side of the loader.